-It’s important to bring nutrients when you go hiking!
-If you’re going to be gone for more than 3 hours, you’ll want to consider bringing some hiking snacks.
+It's important to take care of your nutrition all the time, but especially when you go hiking!
+If you're going to be gone for more than 3 hours, you'll want to consider bringing some hiking snacks.
 Your body needs to refuel from the exertion so some hiking snacks can fix that!

 When packing your hiking snacks, consider factors like the nutrition, packability, weight, and perishability.
 Not every snack needs to have all of these factors, but if you're going to be gone for a while, these might be your best best!

 I like to bring several high-protein snacks when I go hiking.
 Since nutrition is so important to fuel outdoor activities, I recommend bringing snacks with a balance of protein, carbohydrates, and healthy fats that will give you the fuel you need for your hike!

 There are certain snacks you can consume before, during, or after a hike, and it all depends on the intensity of your activity.
 Make sure to have a plan and pack your snacks accordingly.

 What kind of snacks to pack?

 Once your figure out what kind of nutrients you will need on your hike, you'll want to consider which snacks will hold up in your hiking backpack.

 Having snacks that are non-perishable will be helpful, as you'll likely be in unstable temperatures.
 If you're hiking in super cold temps, you might be able to get away with snacks out of the fridge, but likely non-perishables will be your best option.

 You'll also want to bring packable and lightweight snacks.
 Avoid bags of chips, cans, and bottles that will take up extra space.
 Snacks that are pre-packaged in individual wrappers are awesome as they help with portions and pack well.